-David himself worked in Metals conservation contributing to our understanding of the agents of deterioration, preventative conservation, collection care, passive treatments metal coatings and anti-corrosion treatments, industrial finishes and so much more.
+David himself worked in Metals Conservation, contributing to our understanding of the agents of deterioration, preventative conservation, collection care, passive treatments metal coatings, anti-corrosion treatments, industrial finishes and so much more.

-Notably, David was a great and eclectic thinker, who loved collaboration and cross-discipline projects.
-It is the aim of this research prize to keep the rules open, the guidelines simple and the inclusion absolute.
+Notably, David was a great eclectic thinker, who loved collaboration and cross-disciplinary projects.
+This research prize aims to keep the rules open, the guidelines simple, with inclusion being absolute.

-The only real rule is, the research must be science-based and original.
+The only real rule is: The research must be science-based and original.

-It doesn't have to be monumental or complex it just has to help us all to move, incrementally forward, in our knowledge and appreciation of the material evidence of our collective histories.
+It doesn't have to be monumental or complex, it just has to help us all to move incrementally forward in our knowledge and appreciation of the material evidence of our collective histories.

-Promoting Scientific Standards within Conservation and the need for conservation to be based in scientific investigation.
+2. Promoting Scientific Standards within Conservation and the need for conservation to be based on scientific investigation.

-Cost of submission for 2020 is covered by Endangered Heritage in memory of David Hallam his contribution to Materials conservation and the furthering of research in Australia and overseas.
+The cost of submission for 2022 is covered by Endangered Heritage in memory of David Hallam, his contribution to Materials conservation, and the furthering of research in Australia and overseas.

 The cost of submission in future years is still being determined as the initiative continues to expand.